tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/Configuration.md

 > In the above code both the `OnChange()` methods will be called even if just one of the files changes.
 It looks like the consolidation of the configuration sources fails to distinguish the changed file and thus to call just the corresponding `OnChange()`.
 Or I have done something wrong which is very possible too.

-Because `AppSettings` and `AppOptions` classes are registerd as Dependency Injection services too they can be injected wherever a Dependency Injection is allowed.
+Because `AppSettings` and `AppOptions` classes are registerd as Dependency Injection services too they can be injected anywhere a Dependency Injection is allowed.

 ## Other Configuration Sources